haren/developer/README.md

 python run_tests.py
 ```

-The test process exists with an appropriate exit code so that it can be directly plugged into an e.g. continuous integration solutoin.
+The test process exists with an appropriate exit code so that it can be directly plugged into an e.g. continuous integration solution.